 Social media share of voice measures the percentage of conversations and mentions about your brand versus your competitors on social media.
-By tracking your SOV, you can understand how your brand is perceived in the market and how you stack up against your competitors.
+By tracking your SOV, you can understand how your brand, as well as your logo design, a key component of your brand, is perceived in the market and how you stack up against your competitors.

 To calculate your SOV, divide the number of mentions and conversations about your brand by the joint total number of mentions and conversations about your brand and your competitors, and multiply by 100 to get a percentage.